Orientation for people new to this center

 A significant aspect of Buddhist practice is sila, the Pali word for ethical conduct.
 We practice choosing actions that are not harmful to oneself or others.
 The Five Precepts address different areas where we can practice avoiding harmful actions and engaging in compassionate actions.

-We encourage observing the Five Precepts while at ISC in order to support a safe and harmonious environment:
+We encourage observing the Five Precepts while at ISC to support a safe and harmonious environment:

 - To refrain from killing living creatures.
 (Some people also add: to practice compassionate action),